Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: Numerical Examples

 An economic stage cost is defined as follows:

-where $\alpha$ and $\beta$ are positive constants, and $r$ is the production rate.
+where $\eta$ and $\beta$ are positive constants, and $r$ is the production rate.
 This cost maximizes the production rate and minimizes the energy consumption of the production (the second term).
-We consider $\alpha= 1.7\mathrm{e}4$ and $\beta= 1$ for the simulation.
+We consider $\eta= 1.7\mathrm{e}4$ and $\beta= 1$ for the simulation.
 Sampling time $0.02\mathrm{h}$ is used to discretize the system \eqref{eq:dyn:CSTR}.
-We use an MPC scheme with a neural networks based storage function and parameterized stage cost and terminal cost and we denote the adjustable parameters by $\vect\theta$.
+We use an MPC scheme with a neural network-based storage function and parameterized stage cost and terminal cost and we denote the adjustable parameters by $\vect\theta$.
 Then we use Q-learning in order to update the parameters $\vect\theta$.
-Figure \ref{fig:4} shows the convergence of the parameters vector during learning.

-Figure \ref{fig:5} illustrates the value function $\hat V^{\vect\theta}_N(\vect s_0)$.
+Figure~\ref{fig:4} (left) illustrates the value function $\hat V^{\vect\theta}_N(\vect s_0)$.
 It can be seen that the parameterized value function is decreasing during the learning.
+Figure~\ref{fig:4} (right) shows the convergence of the parameters.